I wish I’d found out about Medrecruit at that time. It may have made my life very different.

 “I signed up for a few locum agencies.
 They all are great but, I just couldn’t secure the right job.
 I spoke to one of my friends and he said, ‘just go with Medrecruit’, and I got in contact with Jake Martin.

 “Starting from the moment that I answered my phone, the whole team has been so amazing.
 They work hard for me, to get whatever shifts I want.
-They are very professional, very humble, they love their jobs.
+They are very professional and very humble, they love their jobs.
 They are just beautiful people.
 I have been working with Medrecruit for almost six months now and I don’t need to worry about jobs.”

 We’re thrilled to have been a happy part of Dr Nay’s story.
 He demonstrates that through determination, the Australian dream isn’t impossible.